-Using a headless content management system, like Builder.io, allows you to start reaping some of the benefits of going headless on your store today without fully going headless.
-This is because Builder uses optimized code generation leveraging the latest frontend technologies to speed up your store, whether headless or Shopify hosted.
+Using a headless content management system, like Builder.io, allows you to start reaping some of the benefits of going headless on your storefront without fully going headless.
+This is because Builder uses optimized code generation leveraging the latest frontend technologies to speed up your storefront, regardless of if it is headless or Shopify-hosted.

 Builder content can live on a headless storefront or Shopify-hosted store, which makes the migration to headless architecture simple and seamless.
 Meaning to say that you can go live now with the Builder Theme Studio for Shopify-hosted ecommerce sites and transition to the Builder headless CMS seamlessly, once you re-write a headless storefront.